 We often see coffee shops on every corner, a steady stream of people in and out, and more walking and sitting just about everywhere you go with cups of coffee.
 Coffee talk is a connector, we gather over steaming cups and for some, it’s a nice morning ritual.
 While this is true, it’s also true that it is incredibly stimulating and addictive and when doing a 21-Day Clean Program detox or trying to bring your body back into balance and optimal health, we think coffee deserves a second look.

 Here’s what’s up with the beverage we love/hate …

 It’s a short list but coffee does have some benefits.
 Coffee can be a great social connector, meeting up with friends or having a quiet cup in the morning can be satisfying and grounding.
-When used in moderation it can help with headaches as it has analgesic properties (pain relieving).
+When used in moderation it can help with headaches, as it has analgesic (pain-relieving) properties.
 It has been reported to help remove plaque in the brain which is good news for preventing Alzheimer’s disease, and it can open up airways to help with chronic breathing issues.
-It could possibly prevent some forms of cancer, can increase alertness, regulate blood pressure and intestinal function, is high in antioxidants and could possibly ease depression symptoms without going on prescription medication.
+It could possibly help prevent some forms of cancer, can increase alertness, regulate blood pressure and intestinal function, is high in antioxidants and could possibly ease depression symptoms.

 Those benefits listed above all come with the caveat that it should be used in small amounts with caution so that it doesn’t become something the body depends on for stimulation or normal function and energy.
 Here’s what’s not so great about coffee:

 - highly acidic